-Have been adjudicated as a mental defective or committed to a mental institution.
+Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in §1572.109.

 Are considered to pose a security threat as determined by the Transportation Security Administration.

 The background check procedures vary from jurisdiction to jurisdiction.
 Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.